nebius/js-sdk/docs/api/api/nebius/common/v1/interfaces/ResourceMetadata.md

 Defined in: src/api/nebius/common/v1/index.ts:2307

 Version of the resource for safe concurrent modifications and consistent reads.
- Positive and monotonically increases on each resource spec change (but *not* on each change of the resource's container(s) or status).
+Positive and monotonically increases on each resource spec change (but _not_ on each change of the resource's container(s) or status).
 Service allows zero value or current.

-***
+---

 ### updatedAt?